haka-security/haka/doc/ref/state_machine.rst

 A action is defined with :

-.. haka:method:: <state>:on{event, check, execute, jump}
+.. haka:method:: <state>:on{event, when, execute, jump}
     :module: state_machine

     :param event: One of the event defined by state machine state type.
-    :param check: An optionnal function to decide wether this action should be taken or not.
+    :param when: An optionnal function to decide wether this action should be taken or not.
-    :ptype check: function
+    :ptype when: function
     :param execute: An optionnal function to make some specific actions.
     :ptype execute: function
     :param jump: An optionnal state to go to after executing the action.
     :ptype jump: :haka:class:`State`

     Define a new action.
-The parameters passed to action and check function depends on state machine state type.
+The parameters passed to action and when function depends on state machine state type.

     Only event is a required parameter.
 But an action must have one of action or jump otherwise it is useless.

-    Both action and check function are always passed the same parameters.
+    Both action and when function are always passed the same parameters.

 Haka allow to define default actions :

-.. haka:function:: any:on{event, check, execute, jump}
+.. haka:function:: any:on{event, when, execute, jump}
     :module: state_machine

     :param event: One of the event defined by state machine state type.
-    :param check: An optionnal function to decide wether this action should be taken or not.
+    :param when: An optionnal function to decide wether this action should be taken or not.
-    :ptype check: function
+    :ptype when: function
     :param execute: An optionnal function to make some specific actions.
     :ptype execute: function
     :param jump: An optionnal state to go to after executing the action.